There were names, and lines connecting the names to other names, and some of the lines were in different colors and…

 - Early in Monty Python's Life of Brian, Brian's mother disguises herself as a man to attend a stoning.
 Every other 'man' there was also a woman wearing a beard.

 - In the movie Traitor, Deep Cover Agent Samir is tasked to place thirty suicide bombers on buses as part of a terror attack.
 He puts them all on the same bus...

 - My Blue Heaven, a mafioso turned protected witness is accused of a crime by the local police.
 In order to avoid being convicted, he offers the police a deal: he knows of some mafia in the area who are looking to buy stolen goods.
 He gives them the information, they drop the charges.
 The police burst in, only to find the buyers are actually undercover FBI agents doing a stakeout.

 - Freaked has Ricky jack a milkman for his uniform to try and escape Freek Land, only to run into the rest of the freaks who also had the exact same idea.
 While they argue, the Big Bad notices the dozen freaks dressed as milkmen from his window and simply remarks that it must be a very competitive route.

 - In The Departed, the only two named members of The Irish Mob who aren't undercover cops or confidential informants are Mr. French and Fitzy.

 - In Captain America: The Winter Soldier it's revealed that HYDRA rebuilt itself and infiltrated S.H.I.E.L.D. from the beginning.
-While loyal S.H.I.E.L.D. agents are implied to outnumber HYDRA operatives, there are still way many for them count as The Mole.
+While loyal S.H.I.E.L.D. agents are implied to outnumber HYDRA operatives, there are still way too many for them count as The Mole.